Fran Unsworth

 Francesca Mary Unsworth (born 29 December 1957) is a British journalist and media executive.
-From January 2018 to 2022, she was Director, News & Current Affairs for BBC News.
-She was appointed in succession to James Harding.
-Before then, she served in various senior positions in the BBC, including director of the BBC World Service Group.
-Previously, she was acting director of News at the BBC from November 2012 until August 2013 and a member of the BBC's executive board.
-In 2013, she was appointed deputy director of News and Current Affairs.
+From January 2018 to 2022, she was director of News and Current Affairs for BBC News.
+She succeeded James Harding.
+Before then, she served in various senior positions in the BBC, including director of the BBC World Service Group, acting director of News at the BBC from November 2012 until August 2013, deputy director of News and Current Affairs, and a member of the BBC's executive board.

 Early life and education

 Unsworth was born on 1957 in Stoke-on-Trent, Staffordshire.
 She attended St Dominic's High School, Stoke-on-Trent, a direct grant grammar school.
 She studied drama at the University of Manchester but was unable to get into a drama school and so switched careers to publishing in London.

 BBC career

 Unsworth began her broadcasting career in local radio, working at BBC Radio Leicester and BBC Radio Bristol, before going on to become producer of Radio 1's Newsbeat.
 In 1990, she moved to Radio 4 and was based in Washington as a radio producer for the network during the Gulf crisis of 1990–1991.
 She worked as a producer on The World at One and PM while at Radio 4.

 She moved to the BBC's Newsgathering Department in 1993, where she had responsibility for UK domestic news, and was a producer and editor for the BBC One O'Clock News and the BBC Six O'Clock News.
 Unsworth was appointed Head of Newsgathering in January 2005.

 In December 2005, Unsworth appeared on the BBC's Newswatch programme, responding to accusations of double standards in BBC News reporting of racial crimes when white people were the victims.
 Complainants suggested the BBC buried stories such as the racist murder of Kriss Donald, with comparable murders involving black victims given twelve times more coverage and the opening of an arts centre in Gateshead reported in preference to Donald's murder.
 Unsworth admitted the case had not been covered sufficiently and that there had been space to do so.
 Her department again failed to cover the case adequately the following year.
 In 2011, BBC News was criticised for referring to looters in the 2011 London riots as "protesters", even two days into the violence.
 In response to 62 complaints about the matter, Unsworth conceded that the BBC had been wrong to do so.

 In November 2012, Unsworth was appointed acting director of News after Helen Boaden stepped aside while Nick Pollard prepared his report into the BBC's non-coverage of the Jimmy Savile sexual abuse scandal.
 She ceased working in this role in August 2013 and was appointed deputy director of News and Current Affairs.
 In November 2013, Unsworth was replaced as Head of Newsgathering by Jonathan Munro.
+She was promoted to director of News and Current Affairs in 2018 replacing James Harding.